catalyticlabs/catalytic-sdk-node/docs/catalytic-sdk-node.md

 > 🚧 Preview Release
 >
-> The .NET SDK is currently a preview release and is not yet generally available.
+> The Node.js is currently a preview release and is not yet generally available.
 While in preview, functionality may be changed or deprecated without notice.
 Please contact [sdk@catalytic.com](mailto:sdk@catalytic.com) (opens in new tab) if you would like early access.

 ## Benefits and Key Features